-Covington Teen Nick Sandmann Says He Wasn’t ‘Disrespectful’ Towards Native American Elder Nathan Phillips
+Covington Teen Nick Sandmann Says He Wasn’t ‘Disrespectful’ Toward Native American Elder Nathan Phillips

 — TODAY (@TODAYshow) January 22, 2019

 However, other clips from the run-up to the widely-shared incident have emerged since then, showing protesters from another group hurling “derogatory insults” at the Covington students.
-According to the Inquisitr, the man who reportedly sparked the row belongs to the radical Hebrew Israelites group, and he claimed that he was teaching the kids a lesson, and that Phillips intervened so as to bring tensions down between the two groups.
+According to the Inquisitr, the man who reportedly sparked the row belongs to the radical Hebrew Israelites group, and he claimed that he was teaching the kids a lesson and that Phillips intervened so as to bring tensions down between the two groups.

 “I wish he didn’t.
 We was still teaching.
 We had so much more to go,” the 36-year-old Brooklyn native said.